Vietnam Politburo member removed over 'serious mistakes'

 Share via Email

-It was a rare punishment against a Politburo member.
-Discipline against other Politburo members in past cases has ranged from a reprimand to dismissal and being stripped of party membership.
+His removal was a rare punishment against a Politburo member.
+Discipline against other Politburo members in past cases has ranged from a reprimand to being stripped of party membership.

-Thang had been elected to the 19-member Politburo at the five-yearly congress in early 2016.
+The party's inspection committee said in April that Thang had permitted an investment in the private Ocean Bank that exceeded regulations, causing "very serious losses to PetroVietnam."
+He also was found responsible for a lack of oversight over four major projects, resulting in their suspension and financial losses.

-Economist Le Dang Doanh said the move is seen as efforts by the party to clean up its ranks.
+Hiep, the research fellow, said Thang is close to former Prime Minister Nguyen Tan Dung, so his removal could be seen as a move to purge Dung's cronies.